Bansi Lal

-Bansi Lal Legha (26 August 1927 – 28 March 2006) was an Indian independence activist, senior Congress leader, former Chief Minister of Haryana, former Defence Minister of India, and the architect of modern Haryana.
-Bansi Lal was part of the famous Lal trio of Haryana which also included 'Tau' Devi Lal and Bhajan Lal, that form the major Political families of Haryana.
+Bansi Lal Legha (26 August 1927 – 28 March 2006), also known as Chaudhary Bansi Lal, was an Indian politician and independence activist, who served as the Minister of Defence of India and three-time Chief Minister of Haryana.
+He is also known as the 'architect of modern Haryana'.

-Lal was elected to the Haryana State Assembly seven times, the first time in 1967 from Tosham.
-He served three separate terms as Chief Minister of Haryana: 1968–75, 1986–87, and 1996–99.
-Bansi Lal was considered a close confidante of former Prime Minister Indira Gandhi and her son Sanjay Gandhi during the Emergency era of 1975 -1977.
+Lal was part of the famous Lal trio of Haryana, which also included Devi Lal and Bhajan Lal, that form the major political families of Haryana.
+Lal was elected as a Member of the Haryana Legislative Assembly seven times, the first time in 1967 from Tosham.
+He was considered a close confidant of the former Prime Minister of India, Indira Gandhi, and her son, Sanjay Gandhi, during the Emergency era of 1975-1977.

-His younger son died at 59 in 2005

-He served as the Defence Minister of India from December 1975 to March 1977, and had a brief stint as a Minister without Portfolio in the Union government in 1975.
-He also held the Railways and Transport portfolios.

 He set up Haryana Vikas Party after parting ways with the Indian National Congress in 1996.
-He returned to Congress in 2004, and helped the Congress to win the 2005 Assembly elections.
+He returned to the Congress in 2004, and helped the Congress win the 2005 Assembly elections.